esphome/esphome-docs/components/lvgl.rst

 If the Tile view is screen sized, the user interface resembles what you may have seen on smartwatches.

-A typical application would probably use an ``obj`` container as a tile, to display multiple child widgets.
+A typical application would probably use an ``obj`` container widget as a tile, to display multiple child widgets, but any widget can be used directly too.

 **Specific options:**